nirajdevpandey/Object-detection-and-localization-using-SSD-/README.md

 ## Hint

 The folder called Data-set has just 5-10 samples of the VOC-2007. to train your own model please download the entire data set by clicking on the link above.
 Thanks

+## References

+My work is just playing with this fantastic algorithm, and see the detection result of my own.
+Many many thanks goes to the author of the SSD paper